adamyi/v6dns/README.md

 v6dns
 ------
-A DNS Server which let IPv4 first devices to use IPv6 first.
+A DNS Server which lets IPv4 first devices to use IPv6 first.

 ### Installation